bustardcelly/blog-to-markdown/blog-posts/2014/02/10/cucumberjs-tests-browser/index.md

   name: 'todd anderson'
 date: '2014-02-10'
 ---
-In my [previous post](http://custardbelly.com/blog/blog-posts/2014/01/29/cucumberjs-build/index.html) in this series detailing how I use [CucumberJS](https://github.com/cucumber/cucumber-js), I addressed a few common bulid tools in JavaScript to automate the watching and running of tests.
+In my [previous post](http://custardbelly.com/blog/blog-posts/2014/01/29/cucumberjs-build/index.html) in this series detailing how I use [CucumberJS](https://github.com/cucumber/cucumber-js), I addressed a few common build tools in JavaScript to automate the watching and running of tests.
 While beneficial to a proper agile workflow, I did not introduce any new concepts or development information directly associated with using CucumberJS, itself.

 In this article, I intend to take on a pretty meaty subject - running your cukes in the browser.
 It is a subject I have grappled with for some time and have tried different solutions, eventually [creating my own](https://github.com/bustardcelly/cucumberjs-browser).